 The iPad's auto-correct can sometimes get on your nerves, but there are other times when it can really be nice.
 If you type a lot, you'll no doubt need to use the apostrophe on a regular basis, especially when you are typing in a contraction like "can't" or "won't".
 But did you know you can skip the apostrophe?
 My favorite iPad typing tip is using the auto-correct to change "cant" to "can't" and "wont" to "won't".

 The iPad has buttons on the side for changing the volume, but how about skipping a song?
-You can either go into your music app, or you can go to the onscreen music controls.
+You don't need to launch the music app just to skip a song.
+The iPad's control panel will let you do things like adjust the brightness of the screen, turn Bluetooth on and even get at a timer.
 These controls are a little hidden, but they are easy to locate if you know where to look.
-Simply click the home button twice, and when the list of the most recently opened apps appears, slide your finger across these apps from left to right to reveal the music controls.
+Simply slide your finger up from the very bottom edge of the screen.
 You can pause, play, skip forward or skip backwards.

 I don't think there is anything more annoying than trying to view the iPad with one orientation like landscape mode and having the slight tilt of the iPad change it to a different orientation like portrait mode.
 This is especially true if you are trying to watch a movie or play a game, but you are sitting at an angle.

 You can actually lock the screen orientation through two different methods.
 First, you can flip the switch next to the volume controls on the side of your iPad.
 Depending on how you have it set up in your iPad settings, this will either lock the orientation or mute the sound.
 If it muted the sound, you can get to the orientation lock the same way you got to the onscreen music controls in the tip above this one.
 The icon for locking the orientation is just to the left of the music controls.